Christian Angermayer

 Christian Angermayer (born 26 April 1978) is a German entrepreneur, investor and executive film producer.
 He is the founder of the private investment firm Apeiron Investment Group and the biotechnology company atai Life Sciences.
 Angermayer is a co-founder of the blockchain startup Plasma.
 His business interests include biotechnology, psychedelics-based medicine, longevity research, financial technology, cryptocurrency, and emerging technologies.
 In 2024, Forbes remarked that he is a pioneer in the cryptocurrency industry and was "seemingly behind every flashy investment of the last decade".

 As of 2025, he is estimated by Forbes to have a net worth of US$1.2 billion.

-He has a reputation as a notable, but controversial social networker with ties to political figures, business people and media personalities all over the world, including the investor Peter Thiel and the Trump family.
-The Manager Magazin notes that he knows the Trump clan and the Trump government better than any German business person or politician.
+He has a reputation as a notable, but controversial social networker with international ties to political figures, business people and media personalities, including the investor Peter Thiel and the Trump family.
+The Manager Magazin notes that he knows the Trump family and the Trump government better than any German business person or politician.
 He is a longtime advisor to Paul Kagame, the president of Rwanda.